szwiep/py_SBeLT/THEORY.md

 &#955; is specified within the **'parameter.yaml'** file as &#955;<sub>1</sub>.
 Therefore, the Poisson pmf is fixed for any given simulation.
 However, for each iteration and subregion a new value is randomly sampled from the Poisson pmf to define the entrainment events.

-Use of the Poisson pmf is linked to sediment transport theory and associated physical experiments which indicate **'rarefied'** transport [@Furb:2016] is characterized as a Poisson process when entrainment includes effects related to fluid phenomena under steady state transport conditions [@Ancey:2008].
-Collective related entrainment effects are not represented [@Ancey:2008; @LeeJerol:2018].
+Use of the Poisson pmf is linked to sediment transport theory and associated physical experiments which indicate **'rarefied'** transport (Furbish et al., 2016) is characterized as a Poisson process when entrainment includes effects related to fluid phenomena under steady state transport conditions (Ancey et al., 2008).
+Collective related entrainment effects are not represented (Ancey et al., 2008; Lee and Jerolmack, 2018).
 We have tested **'py_SBeLT'** for a range of rate parameter values (see readme.md).
 Results from this testing reveals that the value specified for &#955;<sub>1</sub> along with the **'num_subregions'** controls the intensity or magnitude of transport.

 Physical experiments have generally shown that particle travel distances under **'rarefied'** transport conditions are commonly skewed to longer lengths with a well defined mode >0 that is on the order of 1 or more particle diameters (Lajueness et al., 2010; Fathel et al., 2015).
 Fathel et al. (2015) describe this